 For information on why and how best to use the international copyright symbol, see The International Copyright Symbol.

-New WIPO Initiative
+WIPO Initiative To Assist Creators

 As the world increasingly moves online, the protection and use of intellectual property (IP) also changes.
 From new treaties to international discussions on protecting and using IP, the World Intellectual Property Organization (WIPO) is often a leader in these changes.